nguyenquyhy/DiscordBridge/README.md

     - `broadcastTemplate`: (optional) template for messages in Discord from `/discord broadcast` command
   - `minecraft`: templates in Minecraft
     - `chatTemplate`: (optional) template for messages from Discord to Minecraft.
 For supporting placeholders in the template, check the section **Chat placeholder**
-    - `attachment`:
+    - `attachment`: _(thanks, Mohron)_
-      - `template`: template for Discord attachments linked in Minecraft _(thanks, Mohron)_
+      - `template`: template for Discord attachments linked in Minecraft
-      - `hoverTemplate`: template for the message shown when you hover over an attachment link _(thanks, Mohron)_
+      - `hoverTemplate`: template for the message shown when you hover over an attachment link
-      - `allowLink`: adds a clickable link in game for attachments sent via discord _(thanks, Mohron)_
+      - `allowLink`: adds a clickable link in game for attachments sent via discord
-    - `mention`:
+    - `mention`: _(thanks, Mohron)_
-      - `template`: template for @here & @everyone mentions - accepts `%a` _(thanks, Mohron)_
+      - `userTemplate`: template for @user mentions - accepts `%a`/`%u`
-      - `userTemplate`: template for @user mentions - accepts `%a`/`%u` _(thanks, Mohron)_
+      - `roleTemplate`: template for @role mentions - accepts `%r`
-      - `roleTemplate`: template for @role mentions - accepts `%r` _(thanks, Mohron)_
+      - `everyoneTemplate`: template for @here & @everyone mentions - accepts `%a`
     - `roles`: `minecraft` configurations that are for a specific Discord role

 You can find some example configurations in `examples` folders.

 ### Chat Placeholders
-- %s - the message sent via discord
+- `%s` - the message sent via discord
-- %a - the nickname of the message author or username if nickname is unavailable
+- `%a` - the nickname of the message author or username if nickname is unavailable
-- %u - the username of the author.
+- `%u` - the username of the author.
 This is used if you want to disallow Discord nickname.
-- %r - the name of the highest Discord role held by the message author.
+- `%r` - the name of the highest Discord role held by the message author.
 Color of the role will also be translated into Minecraft color automatically.
-- %g - the current game of the message author
+- `%g` - the current game of the message author

 ### Additional Permissions
- **The below permissions are applicable only to unathenticated users.
-For authenticated users, you can restrict using Text permission of Discord roles.**
+ *NOTE: The below permissions are applicable only to unathenticated users.
+Authenticated users chat under their own Discord accounts, so you can restrict using Text permission of Discord roles.*

 | Permission | Use |
 |---------|-----------|